 - Scroll down to Music Quality and select an option from the drop down menu.

-If you’re worried about data overages, there is a data saver option in Spotify that automatically changes the quality to low when on a cellular connection.
+If you’re worried about data overages, there is a data saver option that automatically changes the quality to low when on a cellular connection.

 How to turn on data saver in Spotify